 This course will focus on the stories that we, as writers, tell others about ourselves and our communities.
 In order to build our understanding of both the form and function of the personal essay, we will be looking at examples from both creative nonfiction and fiction.
 Students who complete this course will:

-Gain the skills needed to execute the genre of personal essay writing that has become essential to any summer program and college application;
+Gain the skills needed to execute the genre of personal essay writing that has become essential to K-12 school/college admissions;

-Cultivate a life-long habit of intensive self-examination and build a unique sense of the self to stand out from thousands of applicants;
+Cultivate a life-long habit of intensive self-examination and build a unique sense of the self to stand out;

-Develop a genuine appreciation of great literature and a profound love for writing that last for life.
+Develop a genuine appreciation of great literature and profound love for writing that lasts for life.

 Dr. Kemick is an award-winning poet, journalist, and fiction writer.
 His new nonfiction book, I Am Herod, takes readers backstage and undercover at one of the world’s largest religious events.
 He is also the author of Caribou Run, a collection of poetry.

-Having published widely in all three genres, Dr. Kemick's work has been included in anthologies in Canada and the United Kingdom.
+Dr. Kemich has published widely in all three genres, and his work has been included in anthologies in North America and Europe.
 He is the recipient of multiple awards including two National Magazine Awards.

-Dr. Kemick tells about his own story: his obsession with his meticulously crafted miniature Christmas village.
+Dr. Kemick shares his own story: his obsession with his meticulously crafted miniature Christmas village.